 Did you know...
 Admiral Lord Nelson was a frequent visitor to Deal and stayed in the Royal Hotel? (© Caroline Mills)

 That Sandwich – now two miles inland, but once right on the coast – was an original Cinque Port of Edward the Confessor’s?
 Grouped together for defence purposes, the ancient Cinque Ports had special responsibility to the Crown, providing men and ships in exchange for privileges.
 Explore centuries of English history with a guided tour of Sandwich - visit the historical centre and discover perfectly preserved medieval architecture, the features of the town’s Cinque Port status and evidence of its prestigious origins.
 Make sure to include a visit to the Guildhall Museum, home to Sandwich’ very own Magna Carta!
 The town’s street plan hasn’t changed much at all since the Domesday Book was commissioned.
+Come for a day and you'll want to stay for a week, as you fall in love with the charm of this relaxed and romantic town.

 Did you know... that the creator of James Bond, Ian Fleming, lived in St Margaret's Bay?